 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-More than 8,000 people in 29 countries had SARS during the 2002-2003 outbreak.
+More than 8,000 people in 29 countries had SARS between 2002 and 2003.
 There was a small outbreak related to occupational exposure in 2004.
 Preventive measures stopped its spread, and only nine people were infected.
 There haven’t been any reported cases since then.

 Symptoms of SARS include:

 Some people only have a fever and other flu-like symptoms.
-Others develop a cough and shortness of breath two to seven days after their initial symptoms start.
+Others develop a cough and shortness of breath two to seven days after their initial symptoms started.

-A virus called SARS-associated coronavirus (SARS-CoV-1) causes SARS.
+A virus, SARS-associated coronavirus (SARS-CoV-1), causes SARS.
 Viruses are small pieces of genetic material (DNA or RNA) enclosed in a protective coating.
 They use your cells’ machinery to make more copies of themselves, which makes you sick.

 Advertisement

-Like many viruses, there aren’t any specific antiviral medications that treat SARS.
-During the 2002-2003 epidemic, people who were severely ill were put on mechanical ventilation if they couldn’t breathe on their own (about 10% to 20% of people needed a ventilator).
-People with less severe symptoms could treat themselves with pain relievers and fever reducers — much the same way you’d take care of yourself with a cold or the flu.
+People with mild symptoms could treat themselves with pain relievers and fever reducers — much the same way you’d take care of yourself with a cold or the flu.

 In general, you can reduce the risk of spreading viruses (like SARS) and other infectious diseases by: